Amed Rosario Player Props: Guardians vs. Royals

 Amed Rosario At The Plate

-- Rosario has 15 doubles, five triples, two home runs and 21 walks while hitting .257.
+- Rosario is batting .257 with 15 doubles, five triples, two home runs and 21 walks.

-- In 79 games played this year, he has hit a homer in only two of them.

-- Rosario has had at least one RBI in 30.4% of his games this year (24 of 79), with two or more RBI six times (7.6%).
-He has also accounted for three or more of his team's runs in two contests.
+- He has scored in 37.5% of his games this season, with two or more runs scored in 10.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.